Morningside railway station, Auckland: History

-Bus transfers
+Services

+Western Line suburban train services, between Swanson and Britomart, are provided by Auckland One Rail on behalf of Auckland Transport.

-Bus routes 20, 22N, 22R, 22A and 209 pass close to Morningside station.
+Bus routes 20, 22N, 22R, 209, 221, and 223 pass close to Morningside station.

 In media

 Morningside Station was featured in the music video for Lorde's song "Royals".

+Accidents

+On 29 January 2015, a pedestrian was struck by a train and killed at Morningside station whilst attempting to cross at a pedestrian level crossing.